slime-io/slime/README.md

 The Slime architecture is mainly divided into three parts:

 1. slime-boot，Deploy the operator component of the slime-module, and the slime-module can be deployed quickly and easily through the slime-boot.
 2. slime-controller，The core thread of slime-module senses SlimeCRD and converts to IstioCRD.
+The slime-controller has been refined into individual module controllers, and slime provides common base capabilities as a framework.
 3. slime-metric，The monitoring acquisition thread of slime-module is used to perceive the service status, and the slime-controller will dynamically adjust the service traffic rules according to the service status.
+The source of the metric supports Prometheus or Accesslog.

 ![slime架构图](media/arch.png)

 The user defines the service traffic policy in the CRD spec.
-At the same time, slime-metric obtains information about the service status from prometheus and records it in the metricStatus of the CRD.
+At the same time, slime-metric obtains information about the service status and records it in the metricStatus of the CRD.
 After the slime-module controller perceives the service status through metricStatus, it renders the corresponding monitoring items in the service governance policy, calculates the formula in the policy, and finally generates traffic rules.

 ![limiter治理策略](media/policy.png)